zowe/sample-spring-boot-api-service/docs/logging.md

     java -jar build/libs/*.jar --spring.config.additional-location=file:./config/local/application.yml --spring.profiles.include=debug

+Or with Gradle:

+    ./gradlew bootRun --args=='--spring.config.additional-location=file:./config/local/application.yml --spring.profiles.include=debug'

 ## Diagnostics Profile

-There is a profile called `diag` that is enabled in `config/local/application.yml`.
+There is a profile called `diag` that is enabled in [`config/local/application.yml`](/config/local/application.yml).

-This profile enables all Spring Actuator endpoints that you can see at: https://localhost:10080/actuator
+This profile enables all Spring Actuator endpoints that you can see at: <https://localhost:10080/actuator>